openspim/openspim.github.io/x-openspim_alignment.md

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure11.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure11.png"></a>
-<figcaption> Figure 11 - Visualizing the beads using the horizontal gimbal mount knob and adjusting the scaled rotation of the cylindrical lens mount (red double headed arrows).
-Inset shows illuminated and aligned beads of both detection axes (not yet aligned) spreading over the entire field of view.
+<figcaption> Figure 11 - The beam has been aligned on the fluorescent beads (inset) using the horizontal gimbal mount knob and adjusting the scaled rotation of the cylindrical lens mount (red double headed arrows).
+The beads of both detection axes are shown but have not yet been aligned.
+However, they spread nicely over the entire field of view.
 </figcaption>
 </figure>